Investment Case

 We focus on ‘bottom-up’ stock selection rather than trying to make decisions based on an expected outlook for the region’s economies.
 We like to invest in good companies that have, in the short term, fallen out of favour, but that have previously shown an ability to weather most economic environments over time.

-The strategy typically invests in 36 companies, with each company having an equal weighting.
+The strategy typically invests in 36 companies, with each company typically having an equal weighting.
 This provides a good balance between the benefits of diversification while also allowing each company to add meaningfully to performance.
 We don’t have a long tail of small positions and by definition we can never just ‘hug’ the benchmark index.

 Why invest in the Guinness Emerging Markets Equity Income Fund?